Type and then tap 'go' to search…

 Threats: Loss of habitat due to logging of lowland rainforest for tropical timber and clearance of forests for agricultural land.
 Capture of birds for the local and international pet bird market.
 Hunting of birds for food.

-We're open until 5pm.
-Last entry 1 hour before closing.
+We're open from 10am until 5pm today, with last entry one hour before closing.

 Full opening times